Gravitational Wave Astronomy With TianQin: Introduction

 \section{Introduction}

 \coordinator{Yi-Ming Hu}

-Gravitational waves, often referred to as the ``ripples of spacetime'', are a natural prediction of Einstein's general theory of relativity.
+Gravitational waves (GWs), often referred to as the ``ripples of spacetime'', are a natural prediction of Einstein's general theory of relativity.
 Since their theoretical prediction over a century ago, numerous and different efforts have been made to detect these subtle disturbances through various principles~\cite{tianqin_2016, Weber:1967jye, kagra_2016, Kamionkowski:2015yta, Sazhin:1978myk}.
 Significant progress has been achieved in the hundred Hz band and the nHz band, notably by international collaborations such as the LIGO-Virgo collaboration~\cite{ligo_2016, LIGOScientific:2017vwq} and various pulsar timing array collaborations~\cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog}.
-We have entered a new era of gravitational wave astronomy, enabling us to uncover the secrets of the universe through this novel observational channel.
-Unlike electromagnetic waves, which interact with matter and thus get scattered and absorbed, gravitational waves preserve and convey unaltered information from the innermost core about the most violent events in the cosmos.
-In many cases, when our interest lies in our universe's most extreme and compact objects, there will be hardly any matter left to generate electromagnetic radiation in the first place, and the gravitational wave is often the only available messenger.
-This makes them invaluable, particularly when studying extreme and compact objects where electromagnetic radiation is either minimal or non-existent.
-In this new era, we anticipate exciting discoveries that will deepen our understanding of the history and fate of stars, galaxies, and the universe, such as the evolution of massive binaries, the formation and growth of massive black holes, and the behavior of stellar objects around galactic centers.
+We have entered a new era of GW astronomy, enabling us to uncover the secrets of the universe through this novel observational channel.
+Unlike electromagnetic (EM) waves, which interact with matter and thus get scattered and absorbed, GWs preserve and convey unaltered information from the innermost core about the most violent events in the cosmos.
+In many cases, when our interest lies in our universe's most extreme and compact objects (COs), there will be hardly any matter left to generate EM radiation in the first place, and the GW is often the only available messenger.
+This makes them invaluable, particularly when studying extreme and COs where EM radiation is either minimal or non-existent.
+In this new era, we anticipate exciting discoveries that will deepen our understanding of the history and fate of stars, galaxies, and the universe, such as the evolution of massive binaries, the formation and growth of massive black holes (MBHs), and the behavior of stellar objects around galactic centers.